 Endometriosis & Infertility – How it Causes Infertility and Treatment Options

 The American Society for Reproductive Medicine (ASRM) reports that around 11% of reproductive-aged women in the United States (6.7 million) struggle to achieve pregnancy or carry a baby to term.
 30-50% of women suffering from infertility have endometriosis .
 Endometriosis is one of the most common causes of infertility, but still, many women suffer from endometriosis for years before they are properly diagnosed.
 In addition to causing infertility, endometriosis symptoms include painful menstrual cramps, chronic pain in the lower back, and intestinal pain.
-In this article, we will discuss all things related to endometriosis and infertility, including; diagnosing endometriosis, treatment options, getting pregnant with endometriosis, and more.
-We all also discuss some natural remedies and treatments to reduce the symptoms of endometriosis, especially inflammation and pain.
+In this article, we will discuss all things related to endometriosis and infertility, including diagnosing endometriosis, treatment options, getting pregnant with endometriosis, and more.
+We also discuss some natural remedies and treatments to reduce the symptoms of endometriosis, especially inflammation, and pain.

 Fast Facts about Endometriosis and Infertility